 After exploring the many paths and views of the Bay of Kotor I continued my trip a little further upstate to the Lovćen National Park.
 Down from the bay an approximately one hour drive leads up to Cetinje in the heart of the National Park.

 Lovćen National Park

-The second part of this series will be about the coastal regions around Budva, various interesting places in the back country and especially the spectacular Durmitor National Park region.
-I'll publish it here shortly!
+The second part of this series is about the coastal regions around Budva, various interesting places in the back country and especially the spectacular Durmitor National Park region.
+Continue here.